 The Step Pyramid at Saqqara is situated 20 km from Giza near Cairo.
 Built for the Pharaoh Djoser the first king of the Third Dynasty as his tomb and mortuary complex it is surrounded by a panelled, bastion wall of white limestone, which imitates bound bundles of reeds and has a number of symbolic doors, although it only has one functional entrance.

 The pyramid started as a normal mastaba, which was the house of the soul, the place of burial.
 Once the original mastaba had been constructed, the architect Imhotep, enlarged it and placed a further three tiers of mastaba on top of each other.
-It was then increased by a further two mastabas creating the six steps and finished with a facing of white limestone which gave it a total height of 60 metres.
+It was then increased by a further two mastabas creating the six steps and finished with a facing of white limestone which gave it a total height of 60 metres (197 feet).

-Pyramids were not built as standalone structures but were part of a complex that consisted of a number of buildings.
+Pyramid was not built as standalone structure but was part of a complex that consisted of a number of buildings.
 In the southwest corner of the complex is a sanctuary or storeroom, which is accessible from outside of the enclosure wall.
-The entrance to the complex is through a narrow colonnade which comprises of 40 ribbed columns, designed to look like the stems of palm trees, these are connected to the side wall by masonry and would have been enclosed by a roof.
+The entrance to the complex is through a narrow colonnade which comprises of 40 ribbed columns, designed to look like the stems of palm trees, these are connected to the sidewall by masonry and would have been enclosed by a roof.

 Many of the buildings are replications of the buildings which were used by the king in the royal palace at Memphis and include wall carvings and paintings.

 To the north of the pyramid is the mortuary temple: This was the place for the performance of the rituals associated with the dead Pharaoh and the place for the Ka Statue which was where the Ka of the Pharaoh resided.

-In fact the pyramid was not just a grave; its purpose was to ensure the Pharaoh travelled to the afterlife and took his place with the Gods.
+In fact, the pyramid was not just a grave; its purpose was to ensure the Pharaoh travelled to the afterlife and took his place with the Gods.
 Architecturally the Step Pyramid of Djoser was the initial transition from mastaba to pyramid and the start of the pyramid era.